shufflrr/userguide/src/presentations-uploading.md

 ## Why upload material?

 * Maintain a central library of all your corporate slides.
-* Maintain branding, messaging, accuracy, oversight, confidentiality, compliance.
+* Maintain centralized branding, messaging, accuracy, oversight, confidentiality, compliance.
 * Use existing material to make new decks without duplication of effort.

 ## Steps

 Once your folder structure is created, you can begin uploading the central library decks.
 * The better your content, the better your results!
-[Check here]() for some tips on gathering great content for the slide library.
+[Check here](start-onboarding.md#gettingcontent) for some tips on gathering great content for the slide library.
 * You can upload decks in different ways:
     * Either way, first use the left navigation pane to open the folder where you want material to land
     * Drag a deck (or a whole folder!) into the area on the home page labeled for drag & drop, or...